-By making arrangements for a continual supply of water to the ornamental pool, which has been to some extent formed, this can be made an expremely pleasing feature of this park.
+By making arrangements for a continual supply of water to the ornamental pool, which has been to some extent formed, this can be made an extremely pleasing feature of this park.

 I have prepared a preliminary plan, (a copy of which is attached), in natural style, and which I hope to be able to develop to a great extent during the coming season.
 The adoption of this style will give character to this park as against the formal style of Central Park.
-I think that each park should have & distinct individuality of its own.
+I think that each park should have a distinct individuality of its own.

-Three hundred and thirty-nine trees and 125 shrubs were planted here in the spring.
+339 spruce trees and 125 shrubs were planted here in the spring.

-The principal work to be done in this park next season is, concreting af the wading p ool, extension of water system, drainage, formation of walks, flower and shrubbery beds and borders, addition to children's apparatus (for which there is great need), a considerable planting of trees, and completion of seeding.
-A bandstand should also be built here that people in this part of the city may have a share of the summer concerts.
+The principal work to be done in this park next season is, concreting of the wading pool, extension of water system, drainage, formation of walks, flower and shrubbery beds and borders, addition to children's apparatus (for which there is great need), considerable planting of trees, and completion of seeding.
+A band stand should also be built here that people in this part of the city may have a share of the summer concerts.